 And their sins be forgiven them

-Healing and forgiveness are one in the same to Jesus as was displayed in the healing of the paralytic, when he the man is brought to Jesus by his four friends through the roof of another's house, Jesus is criticized by the religious rulers for declaring the man forgiven rather than healed.
-Jesus reply to them was that there was no difference between healing and forgiveness as was revealed in in the following questions.
+Healing and forgiveness are one in the same to Jesus as was displayed in the healing of the paralytic, when he the man is brought to Jesus by his four friends through the roof of another's house.
+Jesus is criticized by the religious leaders for declaring the man forgiven rather than healed.
+Jesus' reply to them was that there was no difference between healing and forgiveness as was revealed in in the following questions.

 “Why do you reason about these things in your hearts?
 Which is easier, to say to the paralytic, ‘Your sins are forgiven you,’ or to say, ‘Arise, take up your bed and walk’?